saraclohisey/maic_bpd_paper/markdown/manuscript.md

 Methods

 Systematic review
 The systematic review and meta-analysis protocol was registered with the International Prospective Register of Systematic Reviews (PROSPERO; CRD42022306270, CRD42024550229).
-The review is reported in compliance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.35
+The review is reported in compliance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.37

 Search strategy and selection criteria
 A detailed description of our search strategy and eligibility criteria is provided in the Supplementary Methods.
 Briefly, we searched MEDLINE, Embase without language restrictions on 24/05/2024.
 We included human genome-wide studies reporting associations between genes, transcripts, or proteins.
 For human studies we accepted any contemporaneous BPD definition.
 For rodent studies, definitions of BPD study groups were accepted as hyperoxic exposure and induced low birth weight.
 We excluded candidate in vivo or in vitro studies (< 50 genes/proteins), candidate gene associations, and studies with <5 patients per arm.
-Following deduplication, titles were initially screened using Screenatron.36
+Following deduplication, titles were initially screened using Screenatron.38

 Abstracts were then screened against eligibility criteria, this included organising the studies into separate collections of human and animal studies, with an independent author resolving inconsistencies.
 Full texts were retrieved and analysed for inclusion before extraction of gene lists for inclusion in MAIC.
-Input lists were processed as previously described.20,22,37 Briefly, lists were considered ranked if metrics of statistical significance (p-value) and/or fold change (FC) were reported.
+Input lists were processed as previously described.20,22,39 Briefly, lists were considered ranked if metrics of statistical significance (p-value) and/or fold change (FC) were reported.
 These lists were ordered by p-value/false discovery rate (low to high) then, where applicable, by absolute fold change or effect size (high to low).
 Gene names were converted to HGNC gene symbols (or Ensembl/Refseq symbols if no HGNC symbol).
 Rodent data was mapped to human ortholog symbols using custom scripts to allow for comparison with the human MAIC results.

 MAIC
-The MAIC algorithm has previously been described in detail.19–22,37 A full description and the source code is available at https://baillielab.net/maic.
+The MAIC algorithm has previously been described in detail.19–22,39 A full description and the source code is available at https://baillielab.net/maic.
 We implemented pymaic v0.2 in Python v3.9 and used Technique to categorise input lists.
 MAIC combines both ranked and unranked lists, of unknown quality, to build a comprehensive ranked list of entities according to 4 basic assumptions.1.
 There is a set of true positives (genes implicated in BPD), 2.
 A gene is more likely to be a true positive if it appears in datasets from more than one source, 3.
 A gene is more likely to be a true positive if it appears in datasets with a higher proportion of replicated genes.
 4. A gene is more likely to be a true positive if it appears in datasets from multiple methods or modalities.

 Functional analyses and tissue expression
 All enrichment and over representation analyses were implemented using clusterProfiler (v4.0)28 in R (v4.5.1) and visualised using functions in that package.
 Code is available at All code is available at https://github.com/baillielab/bpd_maic.
 Redundancy of enriched GO terms was removed using the simplify function.
 Hypergeometric tests were implemented with the 1-phyper function in R. Gene overlaps were visualised using ggvenn.
 We conducted cell-type specific enrichment analysis using WebCSEA26 and extracted the top 20 general cell types for each query.
 The Drug Gene Interaction Database (DGIdb)  was queried for each ranked gene 27.

 Protein-protein Interaction Network
 Prioritised genes were analysed using the online tool STRING (https:// string-db.org) to determine potential protein-protein interactions (PPI).
 For humans 919 genes were mapped, for rodents 1726.
 A PPI network was constructed using the MCL (Markov Clustering) algorithm, with an inflation parameter of 3 and focused on high confidence (interaction score of >= 0.7) interactions.
+While network graphs represent evidence from all active interaction sources, only coexpression interactions are displayed.
 The network was exported and hub genes subsequently identified using CytoHubba 0.1 implemented in CytoScape 3.10.3.
 The overlap of the top 100 ranked genes, ranked using 5 common algorithms (MCC, MNC, Degree, EPC and DMNC), was used to evaluate hub genes.

 Overlap Analysis of Ranked Gene Lists
 To assess the degree of similarity between ranked lists, we computed the percent overlap at incremental list lengths.
 Beginning with the top-ranked gene from each list, we iteratively increased the comparison window by one gene until reaching a maximum of n genes.
 At each step, the proportion of overlapping genes was calculated as the number of shared genes divided by the number of genes included at that step, expressed as a percentage.